dvdinth/onedl-mmdetection/docs/en/user_guides/tracking_config.md

 **Ignore some fields in the base configs**

 Sometimes, you may set `_delete_=True` to ignore some of fields in base configs.
-You may refer to [MMEngine](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/config.md) for simple illustration.
+You may refer to [MMEngine](https://github.com/vbti-development/onedl-mmengine/blob/main/docs/en/tutorials/config.md) for simple illustration.

 ## Tracking Data Structure Introduction

 ### Advantages and new features

-In mmdetection tracking task, we employ videos to organize the dataset and use TrackDataSample to descirbe dataset info.
+In mmdetection tracking task, we employ videos to organize the dataset and use TrackDataSample to describe dataset info.

 - Based on video organization, we provide transform `UniformRefFrameSample` to sample key frames and ref frames and use `TransformBroadcaster` for for clip training.
 - TrackDataSample can be viewd as a wrapper of multiple DetDataSample to some extent.
 It contains a property `video_data_samples` which is a list of DetDataSample, each of which corresponds to a single frame.
 In addition, it's metainfo includes key_frames_inds and ref_frames_inds to apply clip training way.